seanbreckenridge/autotui/README.md

 Action(name='on the bus', duration=datetime.timedelta(seconds=1800))
 ```

 The general philosophy I've taken for serialization and deserialization is send a warning if the types aren't what the NamedTuple expects, but load the values anyways.
 If serialization can't serialize something, it warns, and if `json.dump` doesn't have a way to handle it, it throws an error.
-When deserializing, all values are loaded from their JSON primitives, and then converted into their corresponding python equivalents; If the value doesn't exist, it warns and sets it to None, if theres a deserializer supplied, it uses that.
+When deserializing, all values are loaded from their JSON primitives, and then converted into their corresponding python equivalents; If the value doesn't exist, it warns and sets it to None, if there's a deserializer supplied, it uses that.
 This is meant to help facilitate quick TUIs, I don't want to have to fight with it.

 (If you know what you're doing and want to ignore those warnings, you can set the `AUTOTUI_DISABLE_WARNINGS=1` environment variable)